Amazon beats Q4 revenue estimates, but profits slump

 The Seattle-based company has been struggling to right-size its business in the past year as consumers pulled back from the pandemic-induced move towards online shopping.
 To keep up with the demand at the time, Amazon boosted hiring at its corporate offices and its warehouses, nearly doubling its workforce to more than 1.6 million by the beginning of last year.

-Shoppers have been reducing their spending in recent months amid high inflation and concerns about the wider economy.
+Shoppers have been reducing their spending in recent months amid high inflation and wider economic uncertainty.
 Retail sales fell a worse-than-expected 1.1% in December, following a revised 1% drop in November, according to the Commerce Department.

 To entice budget-conscious shoppers, Amazon, along with other retailers, began offering holiday deals in October.
 The company said in November it saw its biggest ever Thanksgiving holiday shopping period.
 But Thursday’s report shows its online stores division fell by 2%.